2014 Findings on the Worst Forms of Child Labor

 |National Committee Against Child Labor||Coordinate government efforts on child labor, including the implementation of the National Action Plan to Combat Child Labor.(10)|

-|Regional Committees Against Child Labor||Serve as surveillance and identification mechanisms on each island for cases of child labor and violence against children, and educate communities on child labor.(8, 19)|
+|Regional Committees Against Child Labor||Identify cases of child labor and violence against children, and educate communities on child labor.(26)|

-|Inter-Agency Monitoring Group||Established in 2013, coordinate efforts to meet commitments to fight trafficking in persons and provides rehabilitation services to victims at the national level.(2) Headed by the Secretary General of the Government and reports to the Cabinet on a weekly basis on progress in implementing the Anti-Trafficking in Persons Action Plan.(3) Members include the Government Human Rights Officer, and representatives of the Ministries of Education, Interior, Justice, Foreign Affairs, and Health, Police, Gendarmes, and child protection NGOs.(16)|
+|Monitoring Group for the Fight Against Trafficking in Persons||Coordinate actions against trafficking in persons and provides rehabilitation services to victims at the national level.(2) Headed by the Secretary General of the Government and reports to the Cabinet on a weekly basis on progress in implementing the Anti-Trafficking in Persons Action Plan.(10) Members include the Government Human Rights Officer, and representatives of the Ministries of Education, Interior, Justice, Foreign Affairs, and Health; the Police, Gendarmes and child protection NGOs.(10)|

 The Government of Comoros has established policies related to child labor, including its worst forms (Table 7).

-|National Action Plan to Combat Child Labor (NAP) (2010-2015)||Aims to harmonize labor laws, mobilize groups to combat the worst forms of child labor, promote universal primary education, address family poverty, and collect systematic information on the worst forms of child labor.(19, 21)|
+|National Action Plan to Combat Child Labor (NAP) (2010 2015)||Aims to harmonize labor laws, mobilize groups to combat the worst forms of child labor, promote universal primary education, address family poverty, and collect systematic information on the worst forms of child labor.(8, 27)|

-|National Plan on Education For All in 2015||Includes the goal of universal primary education, and integrates strategies that target child labor.(3, 8, 16)|
+|National Plan on Education for All in 2015||Includes the goal of universal primary education, and integrates strategies that target child labor.(3, 8, 16)|

-|Poverty Reduction and Growth Strategy Paper||Includes goals such as reducing poverty and increasing access to social services, such as education and preventative health.(23, 24)|
+|Poverty Reduction and Growth Strategy Paper*||Includes goals such as reducing poverty and increasing access to social services, such as education and preventative health.(29, 30)|

-In 2013, the Government of Comoros funded and participated in programs that include the goal of eliminating or preventing child labor, including its worst forms (Table 8).
+In 2014, the Government of Comoros funded and participated in programs that include the goal of eliminating or preventing child labor, including its worst forms (Table 8).

-|Global Action Program on Child Labor Issues Project||USDOL-funded project implemented by the ILO in approximately 40 countries, to support the priorities of the Roadmap for Achieving the Elimination of the Worst Forms of Child Labor by 2016 established by the Hague Global Child Labor Conference in 2010.
+|Global Action Program on Child Labor Issues||USDOL-funded project implemented by the ILO in approximately 40 countries, to support the priorities of the Roadmap for Achieving the Elimination of the Worst Forms of Child Labor by 2016 established by the Hague Global Child Labor Conference in 2010.
 Aims to build the capacity of the Government and develop strategic policies to address the elimination of child labor and forced labor in Comoros.(31) In 2014, the project supported the Government in organizing awareness raising campaigns and training workshops on child labor.
 (32, 33)|

 Based on the reporting above, suggested actions are identified that would advance the elimination of child labor, including its worst forms, in Comoros (Table 9).